 What Is a Prenup?

-A prenup is short for prenuptial agreement, which is a legal contract that a couple signs before getting married.
+A prenup is short for "prenuptial agreement," which is a legal contract a couple signs before getting married.
 It’s the terms and conditions outlined by the couple that determine what happens to assets and income in the event of a divorce or even death.

 While some people might believe prenups are for wealthy couples, anyone can outline terms in a prenuptial agreement.
 A prenup isn’t created with the expectation of divorce, but rather, to be protected should it happen.